 Want to see our latest recipes?
 Subscribe to our email newsletter to get our latest recipes, fun food facts, food puns, and behind the scenes news about our blog.

-This Thai noodle soup recipe is so quick and easy, so it's perfect to make for any night of the week.
+This Thai red curry noodle soup recipe is so quick and easy, so it's perfect to make for any night of the week.
 Let's talk about some of the key ingredients.

 - Aromatics: onion, garlic, ginger, lemongrass